Equity Factors: To Short Or Not To Short, That Is The Question: A Realistic Implementation Framework

 \item Taking the factors' Sharpe ratios and their correlations into account, we compute the weight of each factor in the maximum Sharpe portfolios for both cases (LH and LS).
 We see, as expected, that the LS implementation is much more diversified between the different factors (see Fig.~\ref{max_sharpe_ptf_LSLH}).
 Note that better diversification allows one to expect, as a general rule of thumb, a more robust out-of-sample performance.

 \item Finally, the P\&Ls of the LH and LS implementations of aggregated factors (with equal weights) are presented in Fig.~\ref{5_factors_signal_blending_LS_vs_HLO_pnl} (left).
 The Sharpe ratio of the LS implementation is found to be $\approx 1$, significantly higher than the one of the LH implementation ($\approx 0.56$).
 Let us emphasize that {\it all} costs (trading costs, leverage financing costs of LS, and borrowing costs of LS) are included in these P\&L. The breakdown of these costs is detailed in Table~\ref{tab:LS_vs_LO}.
-Note that although total costs are $\approx 60 \%$ higher for the LS implementation, it still significantly over-performs the LH implementation.
-Note however that this conclusion may not hold for very large AUMs, given the higher turnover of the LS implementation and the super-linearity of impact costs as a function of trading volume. \end{itemize}
+Note that although total costs are $\approx 60 \%$ higher for the LS implementation, it still significantly over-performs the LH implementation. \end{itemize}